 10. If you have valuables while at the beach, use a dry bag and you can take it swimming.
 It’s not meant to be submerged but I have and it was fine.
 You can wrap your belongings in an extra layer of plastic and then place them in your dry bag as an extra precaution.

 11. If you’ve done your part and still get something swiped, at least you have travel insurance, right?!
-I use Allianz but World Nomads is also popular and would be my second choice.
+I use Safety Wing but World Nomads is also popular and would be my second choice.
 See which works best for you and your trip.

 So which of these anti-theft backpacks and travel bags do you think would work best for you?